The following professionals lent their expertise to this article:

 Tuition and Fees for Online LPN/LVN Courses: Cost Comparison

-If you’re looking for the most affordable online LPN/LVN programs, you should factor in some indirect costs that can be a surprise if you’re not prepared.
+Tuition is just one factor that determines whether you can afford an online LPN/LVN program.
+If you’re looking for the most affordable online LPN/LVN programs, also consider the indirect costs that often go overlooked.
 These include the cost of technology, such as a reliable internet connection and a laptop.
-You should also consider fees associated with background checks and exams, uniform costs, necessary equipment, and fees that schools charge for technology or other services.
+You may also encounter fees to cover background checks and exams, uniform costs, and other necessary equipment

-Many programs offer financial aid, and scholarships are often available.
+Many campus and online LPN programs offer financial aid, and scholarships are often available, too.

 To give you an idea of the range of costs you can expect for an online LPN/LVN program, we’ll offer a pair of cost profiles from programs below, including some insight into what their tuition covers.